-The Homestake seismometer array consisted of 24 seismic stations, 15 underground and 9 on the surface, depicted in Figure 1.
-The locations of stations are known with uncertainties on the order of 1 m.
-Underground station locations were obtained from maps of the mine drifts based on past mine surveys, while surface station coordinates come from GPS data.
+The Homestake seismometer array, depicted in Figure 1, consisted of 24 seismic stations: 15 stations underground and 9 on the surface.
+The locations of stations are known with uncertainties on the order of 1 m based on precise surveys for past mining operations provided by SURF.
+Underground station locations were obtained from these maps.
+Surface station coordinates come from long-term averages of GPS data.
 All of the underground stations were installed between December 2014 and March 2015, and remained operational until December 2016.
 The surface stations were installed in May 2015 and remained operational until September 2016.
 The seismic equipment used in the experiment was provided by the Portable Array Seismic Studies of the Continental Lithosphere (PASSCAL) instrument center, which is a part of the Incorporated Research Institutions for Seismology (IRIS).
-Most stations used a Streckheisen STS-2 high-sensitivity broadband seismometer.
-The exceptions were the underground station 300 and three surface stations, where we deployed the more water resistant Guralp CMG-3T seismometers.
+Most stations used Streckheisen STS-2 high-sensitivity broadband seismometers.
+The exceptions were the underground station on the 300-ft level and three surface stations, where we deployed the more water resistant Guralp CMG-3T seismometers.